Squatting in England and Wales: The campaign for "family housing"

 The campaign's first major test was the occupation of 17 houses in the east London borough of Redbridge.
-After facing down the forceful efforts of a firm of private bailiffs, and with media coverage playing "a major part", the families and their supporters, persuaded the council to concede the use of empty properties under licence.The local authority had to consider the costs not only of getting squatters out, but also of then having to provide those eligible for homelessness support with temporary accommodation in bed-and-breakfast hotels.
+After facing down the forceful efforts of private bailiffs, and with media coverage playing "a major part", the families and their supporters, persuaded the council to concede the use of empty properties under licence.The local authority had had to consider the costs not only of getting squatters out, but also of then having to provide those eligible for homelessness support with temporary accommodation in bed-and-breakfast hotels.

 In the same year, 1969, Rastafarians joined in occupying a street of derelict houses in Kennington, south London, St Agnes Place.
 A High Court injunction prevented the demolition and, after an attempted eviction in 1974, the street was run as a housing cooperative.
 The squatted street featured a Rastafari temple (visited on occasion during the 1970s by Bob Marley), and a pirate radio station Rasta FM (which was raided by Ofcom in October 2005).
-Lambeth London Borough Council did not obtain an eviction order for "London’s longest running squat" until 2005.
+Lambeth London Borough Council did not obtain an eviction order for "London's longest running squat" until 2005.
 Demolition was completed in 2007.